-Mathematics

-3 / 4 credits

-aesthetic achievement of one or more disciplines in the

-fine arts.

-• Humanities: courses selected from the disciplines of English Literature, 6 credits Philosophy, Spanish, or Religious Studies allowing students to explore written expression of the human spirit in historical and cultural contexts.
+• Mathematics a course in mathematics that develops an understanding of the appropriate use and limitations of quantitative analysis 3 / 4 credits • Natural Science one science course designed to enrich a student's understanding of the natural world and the scientific method of inquiry; the course must include a laboratory experience.
+4 credits • Arts and Aesthe tics: courses selected from Art, Communication, Creative Writing, or Music requiring either personal engagement in and critical reflection upon the creative process or the development of an appreciation of the aesthetic achievement of one or more disciplines in the fine arts.
+3 credits • Humanities: courses selected from the disciplines of English Literature, Philosophy, Spanish, or Religious Studies allowing students to explore written expression of the human spirit in historical and 6 credits cultural contexts.

-• Social Science: courses selected from the disciplines of Politics, History, human society and culture

-Business/Economics, or Education focused on the study of

-• An additional three credits from either Humanities or Social Science
+• Social Science: courses selected from the disciplines of Politics, History, Business/Economics, or Education focused on the study of human society and culture 6 credits • An additional the ree credits from either Humanities or Social Science 3 credits